 What does the pancreas do?

 The pancreas produces digestive enzymes (which help digest fats, sugars and proteins), which are collected in the pancreatic duct before being emptied into the duodenum.
 Small cells called the Islets of Langerhans are found throughout the pancreas.
-These cells produce hormones which are delivered to the blood stream, and which help to regulate a number of the body’s functions.
+These cells produce hormones that are delivered to the bloodstream and help to regulate a number of the body’s functions.
 The most important function that the pancreas helps to regulate is the level of blood sugar in the body.

 Tumours, both benign and malignant, can occur in the pancreas.
 Because the head of the pancreas lies at the point at which the pancreatic duct releases digestive enzymes into the duodenum, tumours in this region can be very serious.
 Pancreatic tumours can also block the pancreatic and bile ducts, resulting in yellow jaundice.
 Other symptoms of a pancreatic tumour include weight loss and abdominal and pancreas pain.